privacy-scaling-explorations/zk-kit/README.md

 ```

 It will create a commit and a git tag that you'll need to push on the main branch.
 A workflow will be triggered and will
-publish your package on NPM and release a new version on Github with its changelogs automatically.
+publish your package on [npm](https://www.npmjs.com/) and release a new version on Github with its changelogs automatically.

 ## ❓ FAQ